Allow sites to access your camera and microphone

 You can monitor which site is using your camera and microphone by clicking the camera icon or microphone icon in your Windows system tray or Mac status menu.

-- Deny: This prevents the site from accessing your camera and microphone.
+- Block: This prevents the site from accessing your camera and microphone.

-Some sites may not function properly if you deny access.
+Some sites may not function properly if you block access.
 For example, you may not be able to join a video conference.

 Change camera and microphone permissions

 You can choose a different default permission setting and manage exceptions in Content settings.

 - Click the Chrome menu on the browser toolbar.

 - In the "Privacy" section, click Content settings.